chelsejw/declare/README.md

 ✅ Add compatibility for Team declaration forms

 ❗️ Notify user via email for every declaration submitted?
 (Users should be able to turn on/off the feature.
 Or they can enable emails only when the service fails.)

+## Known Issues

+❗️ Sometimes, user's last declared field does not update although forms were sent – believe it's an async problem where the process exited before Mongoose completed saving the changes to the user model.
+Tried to resolve it with async/await.